-Julia: Meeting and making lifelong friends with such an amazingly diverse group of people—that initial core group of friends that I met freshman year.
+Meeting and making lifelong friends with such an amazingly diverse group of people—that initial core group of friends I met freshman year.
 We joked that by senior year, when we were all living together, we were the most unlikely group of friends in what had to be the most diverse apartment on campus.
-We all hailed from vastly different locations (TN, North Dakota, Pakistan, Poland, CT), with even greater differences in culture, interest, and background, and that’s what made it so much fun.
+We all hailed from vastly different locations (Tennessee, North Dakota, Pakistan, Poland, and Connecticut), with even greater differences in culture, interests, and background, and that’s what made it so much fun.

 What about your college experience was different from what you expected?

-What aspect of the college admissions process do you most enjoy working on?
+What aspect of the college admissions and/or counseling process do you most enjoy working on?

-Julia: Watching students really come into their own through the process as they start to make their decisions, discovering and defining their own identity and interests, and how that plays out in their college list, their essays, interviews, etc.
+Watching students really come into their own through the process as they start to make their decisions, discovering and defining their own identity and interests, and how that plays out in their college list, their essays, and interviews.

 How do you encourage students to look beyond the schools they know to find hidden gems?

-Julia: Go beyond—WAY beyond—the rankings.
+Go beyond—WAY beyond—the rankings.
 I don’t put much stock in rankings, because I don’t think they reveal much beyond the general popularity of a school.
-Whenever possible, the best way to find out if a school is a fit (and to determine what, exactly, makes a school a good fit for you) is to visit and dive deeper into the aspects of college that are important to you.
+It’s all about fit!
+Whenever possible, the best way to find out if a school is a fit (and to determine what, exactly, makes a school a good fit for you) is to research, visit, and dive deeper into the aspects of college that are important to you.

 What in your mind makes a good college essay?

-Julia: I think a good essay does two things well.
+I think a good essay does two things well.
 First and foremost, it tells me something interesting and valuable about the student, something that I wouldn’t necessarily know from looking at the rest of the application.
 Second, it does so in a way that is in the student’s voice, so it’s genuine and engaging.
-It goes back to what I said above: be true to yourself, both in content, and in tone.
+It is what I counsel students to do throughout the entire application process: be true to yourself, both in content, and in tone.